7 Land-Cover classification

 AppEEARS downloads might take a while!
 In the code above the default directory is also set to the temporary directory.
 To use the above code make sure to change the download path to a more permanent one.

-With both training and model validation data downloaded we can now train a supervised machine learning model!
+With both training and reference data downloaded we can now train a supervised machine learning model!
 We do have to wrangle the data into a format that is acceptable for machine learning tools.
 In particular, we need to convert the data from a long format to a wide format (see Section 1.4.1), where every row is a feature vector.
 The {vroom} package is used to efficiently read in a large amount of similar CSV files into a large dataframe using a single list of files (alternatively you can loop over and append files using base R).

 # list all MCD43A4 files, note that